jcarlosroldan/iprenew/README.md

 It goes over all your domains, changing the first record to the given IP.

-It is very convenient if you have one first A record with an IP and every other is a CNAME pointing to that one (such as WWW).
+It is very convenient if your first record is an A with an IP and every other is a CNAME pointing to it (such as WWW).

 Feel free to do a pull request if you want to extend its functionality.